-The Group's capital expenditure and investments were funded from cash on hand, internal cash generation, syndicated loans, notes, share placement and other project loans.
+The Group's capital expenditure and investments were funded from cash on hand, internal cash generation, syndicated loans, notes, bonds, share placement and other project loans.

-As at 30th June, 2017, cash and bank deposits on hand amounted to HK\$4,746 million and the total borrowings of the Group amounted to HK\$24,336 million, which included Hong Kong dollar notes of HK\$260 million and foreign currency borrowings of HK\$24,076 million.
-Of the total borrowings, 12 per cent were repayable in 2017, 44 per cent were repayable between 2018 and 2021 and 44 per cent were repayable beyond 2021.
-The refinancing of the borrowing repayable in 2017 has been committed with certain banks.
+As at 30th June, 2018, cash and bank deposits on hand amounted to HK\$9,620 million and the total borrowings of the Group amounted to HK\$31,342 million, which included Hong Kong dollar notes of HK\$260 million and foreign currency borrowings of HK\$31,082 million.
+Of the total borrowings, 10 per cent were repayable in 2018, 58 per cent were repayable between 2019 and 2022 and 32 per cent were repayable beyond 2022.
 The Group's financing activities continue to be well received and fully supported by its bankers.